andykee/andykee.com/README.md

-fab build to build blog
+make build to build blog

-fab serve to serve it up on localhost:8000
+make serve to serve it up on localhost:8000

-fab publish to build and publish blog
+make s3\_upload to push to Amazin S3

 embed videos with https://github.com/davatron5000/FitVids.js